Global employment companies: Their role in international talent mobility

 GEC location

-Important considerations for choosing a GEC location include access to a wide network of tax treaties, the economic and political stability of the location, availability of experienced partners, employment law and payroll legislation.
+Important considerations for choosing a GEC location include access to a vast network of tax treaties, the economic and political stability of the location, availability of experienced partners, employment law and payroll legislation.

-In PwC’s 2016 Managing Mobility in a Changing Landscape survey, the United States, the UK, the UAE and Singapore were listed as being some of the most favoured GEC locations by participants.
+In PwC’s 2016 Managing Mobility in a Changing Landscape survey, participants listed the United States, the UK, the UAE, and Singapore as some of the most favoured GEC locations.

 What are the current trends driving the need for a GEC?